Frequently Asked Questions

 Is admission into the Master's in Counseling program competitive?

 Yes.
-In the 2021 admissions cycle, the Master's in Counseling program received more than 325 applications and could only accept 100 students.
+The Master's in Counseling program typically receives more than 300 applications and accepts only 100 students, with an acceptance rate of 30-35%.
 To make such challenging admissions decisions, faculty members assess applicants for their apparent fit for our program, passion for counseling, academic potential, life experiences, diversity, and other contributions to our program.

 Will emailing or scheduling a meeting with a program director help my admission chances?